 They want you to feel at home and put your own cosmetic stamp on it.
 What they don’t want to do is have to pay lots of money to have it repainted back to neutral when you leave.

+- Furniture – if it’s a furnished property and you want to change some of it you need permission from the landlord.
 If they have nowhere to store their furniture, they may say no, or ask you to cover the cost of storage.

 The golden rule when you’re a tenant is don’t change anything without discussing it with the landlord.
-And ideally, get written permission.
+And, ideally, get written permission.